GoogleCloudPlatform/genai-for-marketing/infra/README.md

 If you encounter problems during deployment see the [Known Issues](#known-issues) section for workarounds to common issues.

 ## Step 0 - Prerequisites:
+> [!CAUTION]
 Before executing Terraform, follow these steps to enable some services:

-### Get Allowlisted for Imagen
-Request access to Imagen through this [form](https://docs.google.com/forms/d/e/1FAIpQLSdMHAK_KJygnvV2Psga7FIzKAhAqIBS_bHYzfgf_Y2h7fsoGA/viewform).
-Note this can take up to a week.
-You can still use Generative AI for Marketing while awaiting allowlisting, but image generation capabilities will not work.
-Generative AI for Marketing currently uses Imagen 3.

-### Enable the Cloud Resource Manager API:
-1. Go to https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview and enable the API.

 ### Enable Firebase
 The frontend of Generative AI for Marketing is hosted on Firebase.
 Before beginning deployment, you need to enable Firebase.

 1. Go to https://console.firebase.google.com/.
 2. Select "Create a project" and enter the name of your Google Cloud Platform project, then click "Continue".
 3. If you're using Firebase for the first time, you'll have to add Firebase to one of yor existing Google Cloud projects and confirm the Firebase billing plan.
 4. When prompted to set up Google Analytics respond as you'd like.
 5. Continue and complete.